-In slow roll Inflation there are just two observationally viable classes of models that naturally explain the measured value of the spectral index $n_s$ .
-One is the set of potentials $V(\phi) \propto \phi^p$ , which contains many of the canonical inflation models.
+In slow roll inflation there are just two observationally viable classes of models that naturally explain the measured value of the spectral index n_s .
+One is the set of potentials $V(\phi) \propto \phi^p$, which contains many of the canonical inflation models.
 This set is already under significant observational pressure.
-If the error bars on the spectral index tighten by a factor of about 2, and the 95% C.L. upper limit on r is pushed to even $\sim 0.01$ , all such models would be ruled out.
-The other class of models includes Starobinsky and Higgs inflation, which both have $r \sim 0.003$ .
+If the error bars on the spectral index tighten by a factor of about 2, and the 95% C.L. upper limit on r is pushed to even ~ 0.01 , all such models would be ruled out.
+The other class of models includes Starobinsky and Higgs inflation, which both have $r \sim 0.003$.
 A future mission capable of reaching $\sigma_r \sim \mathcal{O}(10^{-4})$ would provide significant constraints on nearly every currently favored inflation model.
-The EPIC-IM configuration is forecasted to achieve Raphael will update the following to match figures $\sigma(r) \sim 4.8 \times 10^{-4}$ assuming r = 0.01 and no foregrounds.
+For a simple foreground model with spatially uniform spectral dependence assuming that synchrotron emission is well described by a power law and that dust emission is well characterized by a two-component model, EPIC-IM would achieve $\sigma(r) \sim 1.3 \times 10^{-4}$ assuming r = 0.001 and delensing with data from EPIC-IM itself.

-Figure 2: Forecasted constraints in the $n{\rm s}$ -r plane for a fiducial model with r = 0.01 for EPIC-IM together with the current measured 1 and $2\sigma$ constraints (blue) [18].
-Also shown are predictions for the models of the inflaton potential discussed in the text: Chaotic inflation for a range of $N{\star}$ values (blue lines); Higgs and $R^2$ (large and small dots, respectively); quartic hilltop (green band); and a sub-class of $\alpha$ -attractor models [19]
+Figure 2: Current 1 and 2σ limits on rand n_s (blue) and forecasted constraints for a fiducial model with r = 0.001 for EPIC-IM [18].
+Also shown are predictions for the models of the inflaton potential discussed in the text: Chaotic inflation for a range of N{\star} values (blue lines); Higgs and R^2 (large and small dots, respectively); quartic hilltop (green band); and a sub-class of α -attractor models [19]

 A detection of B-modes consistent with a primordial spectrum of vacuum fluctuations would be the first observation of a phenomena directly related to quantum gravity.
-In addition, any detection with a next generation satellite would be evidence for large-field Inflation [20], in which a smooth potential that supports Inflation extends over a distance in field space $\Delta \phi \gtrsim M_p$ .
+In addition, any detection with a next generation satellite would be evidence for large-field inflation [20], in which a smooth potential that supports inflation extends over a distance in field space $\Delta \phi \gtrsim M_p$.
 Quantum gravity studies of inflation give a generic expectation $\Delta \phi \lesssim M_p$ [21, 22, 23, 24], although there are some mechanisms to realize large-field inflation [25, 26, 27, 28].
 A detection of r would therefore provide strong motivation to better understand how large-field inflation can be naturally incorporated into quantum gravity.